AdaCore/spark2014/docs/lrm/source/packages.rst

 The variables declared within a package but not within a subprogram body or block which does not also enclose the given package constitute the *persistent state* of the package.
 A package's persistent state is divided into *visible state* and *hidden state*.
-If a declaration that is part a package's persistent state is visible outside of the package, then it is a constituent of the package's visible state; otherwise it is a constituent of the package's hidden state.
+If a declaration that is part of a package's persistent state is visible outside of the package, then it is a constituent of the package's visible state; otherwise it is a constituent of the package's hidden state.

 Though the variables may be hidden they still form part (or all) of the persistent state of the package and the hidden state cannot be ignored for flow